senderrand/senderrand-shared-components/README.md

 ## props

-Below are the listed props that can be passed to the header component
+Below are the listed props that can be passed to the footer component

 | Property | Type | Required | Description |
 | ------ | ------ | ------ | ------ |